-If your family is anything like mine, you will run in the local 5K race, rush home to get the kids in the neighborhood tricycle parade, have the in-laws for some BBQ, go swimming, hang out until it gets dark, and sit with our dog during the fireworks trying to convince her that the world is not coming to an end.
+If your family is anything like mine, you will get the kids in the neighborhood tricycle/ bicycle parade, have the in-laws over for some BBQ, go swimming, hang out until it gets dark, and sit with our dog during the fireworks trying to convince her that the world is not coming to an end.
 Not much in there to reflect on why we get the day off.

 I love history.
 Especially early American history.
 The passion of the people for independence and freedom is inspiring: